Kids need someone to believe in them

 - Must sign up for a 529 CollegeInvest plan (Direct Portfolio, Scholars Choice, Smart Choice, Stable Value Plus) AND deposit at least $25 in the account (matches for the 529 Jump are a dollar to the dollar from $25 to $50).

-- Fill out the form below (COMING SOON!) with the required information.
-Once EFSVV confirms deposit of your funds into the 529 plan, EFSVV will send the match to CollegeInvest that will be applied to your account.
+- Fill out the 529 Match Form with the required information and send to Education Foundation Office at 619 Bowen St. Longmont, CO.
+80501.
+Once EFSVV confirms the deposit of your funds into the 529 plan, EFSVV will send the match to CollegeInvest that will be applied to your account.
 The match could take 6-8 weeks to be applied.
+To complete the form online click here.

 Let’s help get Longmont’s future doctors, lawyers, business owners, authors, electricians, law enforcement officers, scientists, etc. started on their future success.